SCasanova/personalfix/README.md

 ```
 ### Merge-ready NFL Names
  `name_key()`
-This functions takes arguments name, draft_year, arg_1 and arg_2
+This functions takes arguments name, arg_1, arg_2 and draft_year
 (easily obtainable from `clean_rosters()`) where arg_* are modular and can be anything the user wants.
 The output is a merge-ready name for situations where IDs are not available.
 It also uses ffscrapr's mismatched names database to fix name variations.